the second DEATH STAR, the

 - "Get Back Here!"
 Boss: Maw runs away when you damage him enough, and you have to pursue him twice to catch up to him and finish him off.

 - Good Powers, Bad People: Several Dark Jedi use light side powers.
+Yun, for instance, uses Force Blinding (which makes Kyle unable to see his surroundings), while Pic uses Force Persuasion to make himself invisible.

 - Good Colors, Evil Colors: Interestingly played with.
 Only two of the seven Dark Jedi use traditional Sith red-bladed lightsabers (Maw and Jerec).
 The rest use lightsaber colors typically associated with the Jedi: yellow (Yun), orange (Gorc and Pic), blue (Sariss), and purple (Boc).
 Kyle himself follows this trope after the alignment lock; if he stays true to the light side, Kyle switches to a yellow blade inherited from Yun, fresh off the Redemption Equals Death train, while if he falls to the dark side, he sticks with his original green inherited from Qu Rahn.
 Finally, on the Force powers menu screen, the light side powers are green while the dark side powers are red, with the "neutral" powers being blue.